-This program prepares students for leadership positions in public educational institutions.
-With a focus on developmental and constructivist approaches to education, the program teaches school leaders to test theory in practice, anticipate consequences, and evaluate outcomes in a wide range of educational settings.
+This credential program prepares students for leadership positions in public educational institutions and emphasizes developmental and constructivist approaches to education.
+School leaders learn to test theory in practice, anticipate consequences, and evaluate outcomes in a wide range of educational settings.
 Graduates have a strong record of becoming successful school administrators and leaders in educational reform.

 - Credential-based: Students may study to apply for two credentials that certify them to become school administrators in California's K–12 public school system: the Preliminary Administrative Services Credential, Tier I, and the Professional Clear Administrative Credential, Tier II.